sfu-cmpt340/2024_1_project_30/README.md

 1. Python 3.11+
 2. OpenCV (any version)
-3. numpy, keras, tensorflow, matplotlib.pyplot, matplotlib.animation, neuralplot, pydot,graphviz, scikit-learn
+3. numpy, keras, tensorflow, matplotlib.pyplot, matplotlib.animation, neuralplot, pydot,graphviz, scikit-learn,skimage.filters

 Our program utilises tensorflow and neuralplot to produce Keras models of the provided databases during training while OpenCV and matlab plots are necessary for image processing and visualization.
 To install the libraries, paste the following commands into your IDE command window: